Next Steps for Admitted AES Students

 Off Campus: Homestay

 - Some international students choose to live with an American host family.
-If you are interested in a homestay, contact ANDEO.
-ANDEO is a non-profit organization that finds American homes for international students.
-The monthly fee includes meals.
+We do not offer homestay services, but if you are interested in a homestay, please contact our office.

 Off Campus: Apartment or House